-With our two older children, we used disposable nappies; however, this time around, I wanted to give reusable ones a go.
-Primarily because we’re more organic now.
-But also, there is so much focus on the environment and the benefits of eco-friendly choices we can make.
+With our two older children we used disposable nappies however, this time around, I wanted to give reusable ones a go.
+Primarily because we’re more organic now, but also, there is so much focus on the environment and the benefits of eco-friendly choices we can make these days.

-What was the goal?
+What was the goal of this review?
 To convince me it was worthwhile!
-All those disgusting pants I would have to deal with, instead of merely throwing them into the bin.
+All those disgusting nappies I would have to deal with, instead of merely throwing them into the bin.

-Despite my disgust, we need to be realistic.
-We need to start focussing on our world.
-Our planet.
-The future of our children.
-Make changes now.
-And we, as parents, can start that now by making better choices.
+But then, on the other hand, despite my disgust, we need to be realistic.
+We all need to start focussing on our world, our planet.
+The future of our children by making better choices.

 £14.50* for one nappy seems quite steep bearing in mind that I would probably need 10 a day based on how often I currently change Austyn.
 I also wouldn’t want to do washing ALL the time.
-Therefore, I would probably get 20 to be safe, so that is a £290 investment rather than £10 a week for a pack of disposable nappies.
+Therefore, I would probably purchase 20 nappies to be safe.
+That is a £290 investment instead of £10 a week for a pack of disposable nappies…

-However having actually done the math, using reusable nappies does work out cost-effective because I would have spent £290 by the time my little one is just 7 months old and the reusable nappies are suitable until age 3 ½ judging by the weight.
+However, having actually done the math, using reusable nappies does work out cost-effective because I would have spent £290 by the time Austyn is just 7 months old and the reusable nappies are suitable until age 3 ½ judging by the weight.
 Therefore, by the time Austyn is 3 ½, I would have spent £1820 just on nappies!
 By switching to Wonderoos I would save a whopping £1530 – that’s a family break away!!!
 Fantastic.